ocp-power-automation/openshift-install-power/docs/variables.md

 [question] > Enter IBM Cloud VPC subnet name
 ? ocp-subnet
 - You have answered: ocp-subnet
+[question] > Enter IBM Cloud VPC Infrastructure region.
+(Power VS region will be used for VPC if you do not provide any value).
+? us-south
+- You have answered: us-south
 [variables] SUCCESS: variables command completed!
 ```